Best mouse pads for gaming in 2024: the fabric and hard-top mats I prefer to game on

 The Razer Strider claims to be something of a hybrid; the flex and soft finish of a fabric mouse pad with the stick-to-itiveness and glide of a more rigid model.
 I dare say it actually delivers on both counts, too.

-It's the mouse pad I'm using both at work and at home (one XXL and the other Large), which says speaks volumes for the quality of the pad, as I've quite a few mouse pads to choose from.
+It's the mouse pad I am using at work, and I had used for a long time at home (one XXL and the other Large), which speaks volumes for the quality of the pad, as I've quite a few mouse pads to choose from.
+It was only topped by the Firefly V2 Pro at home due to how easy it was to clean, and I've been convinced by hard-top pads.

 Beneath that lies anti-slip rubber to effectively stick this mouse pad to your desk with zero chance of lateral movement.
 This extra layer also firms up the entire mouse pad, and to keep it from fraying there's some smart black stitching around the mat's edge.
 This stitching is really tight to the edge of the mat, so you can actually push your mouse over the edge of the pad without issue.